sagarsajeev721-max/Kiss-for-Baby/README.md

 //

-This is a personal small project I created for my beatiful girlfriend.
+This is a small personal project I created for my beautiful girlfriend.

 //